Applying for Financial Aid

 Applicants who are considered independent for federal aid, based on federally defined criteria, do not have to submit parental information or have a parental signature on the FAFSA.

 - The College Scholarship Service (CSS) Profile charges a $25 fee for the first school and $16 for each additional school.
+For families with an AGI of $100,000 dollars or less, there is no cost.

 - Use the code 1164 to designate Denison University.